-WHIRLPOOL[®] Microwave Oven Warranty
+WHIRLPOOL® Microwave Oven Warranty

-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WAR- RANTY From Date of Purchase FSP [®] replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool [®] service company.
-LIMITED FOUR-YEAR WARRANTY Second Through Fifth Year From Date of Purchase FSP replacement magnetron tube on microwave ovens if defective in materials or workmanship.
-WHIRLPOOL WILL NOT PAY FOR A. Service calls to: 1.
-Correct the installation of your microwave oven.
-2. Instruct you how to use your microwave oven.
-3. Replace house fuses or correct house wiring.
-4. Replace owner accessible 4.
-Replace owner accessible light bulbs.
-B. Repairs when your microwave oven is used in other than normal, single-family household use.
-C. Pickup and delivery.
-Your microwave oven is designed to be repaired in the home.
-D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool.
-E. Any labor costs during limited warranty.
-F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
-5/93
+WHIRLPOOL WILL NOT PAY FOR

+A. Service calls to:

+- 1. Correct the installation of your microwave oven. - 2.
+Instruct you how to use your microwave oven. - 3.
+Replace house fuses or correct house wiring. - 4.
+Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

 WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSE-QUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.